-To be competitive for funding, applicants must propose to conduct research that delivers against the above objective and those of the Research Data Infrastructure Initiative.
+To be competitive for funding, applicants must propose to conduct research that delivers against the above objectives and those of the National Critical Research Infrastructure Initiative.

 Applicants are encouraged to propose novel and/or innovative research and describe how the outcomes of the research will be translated into health benefits for Australians.